Forex Card vs Credit Card

 3. Security Features

 Security is a critical consideration when traveling internationally.
-In the forex card vs credit card debate, forex cards have an edge due to their prepaid nature.
+In the credit card vs forex card debate, forex cards have an edge due to their prepaid nature.
 Since they are not linked to your bank account, the risk of financial loss is limited to the loaded amount.
 Forex cards are also chip-and-PIN protected, and in case of loss or theft, they can be quickly blocked and replaced, often with emergency cash assistance provided by the issuer.

 Credit cards, while secure with features like zero-liability protection for fraudulent transactions, are linked to your credit line, which could expose you to higher risks if misused.
 Moreover, excessive credit card usage abroad can lead to post-trip debt, requiring careful financial management to avoid interest charges.